abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/timescaleDB/firewall-setup.md

 ---
-title: Create a firewall rule for TimescaleDB (Grafana)
+title: Create a firewall rule for TimescaleDB
-weight: 6
+weight: 4

 ### FIXED, DO NOT MODIFY
 layout: learningpathall